rust-lang/rust/text/0000-string-patterns.md

   In the first case, iterators like `Matches` and `RMatches` could both implement `DoubleEndedIterator` if a `DoubleEndedMatcher` exists, in the latter only `Matches` would, with `RMatches` only providing the minimum to support reverse operation.
+  A ruling in favor of symmetry would also speak for the `ReversePattern` alternative.

 # Additional extensions